Behavior and Mindset

 To illustrate our perceptual differences, let’s consider two internet phenomena involving perception that polarized the internet into two camps.
 Most recently, there was an audio clip of a recorded voice sounding like it was saying either "yanny" or "laurel."
 This became the subject of a heated debate.
 Coworkers, friends, and spouses argued to convince each other that their perception of this recording was in fact, reality.
 Three years prior, a similar situation had everyone questioning whether a viral photo of a dress was black and blue or gold and white.
 On both sides, people were appalled at the other side's ability to argue with "reality" and struggled to make room for a differing viewpoint.

-When others challenge our mindset, we are forced to question what we consider fact and reality.
+When others challenge our personality growth mindset, we are forced to question what we consider fact and what we consider reality.
 We feel the stress, no matter how trivial the topic of discussion might be.

 The Need for Psychological Safety and What’s at Stake